ambrwlsn/website/src/blog/books/index.md

 ---
 title: Books
 date: "2018-03-23"
-keywords: [amber wilson, books, reading, what i have read, review, reviews, bookreview, opinions]
+keywords: [amber wilson, books, reading, what i have read, review, reviews, bookreview, opinions, book review, meinung, good reads]
-tags: [book-review]
+tags: [non-tech]
 ---

 I am starting this post almost 4 months too late, but I want it here so I can be kept (at least a little) accountable for starting (and finishing!) as many books as I can.